luxonis/depthai-docs-website/source/pages/faq.rst

 What is DepthAI?
 ################

-DepthAI is *the* Embedded Spatial AI platform, composted of an open-source hardware, firmware, software ecosystem that provides turnkey embedded [Spatial AI](#spatialai) and hardware-accelerated computer vision.
+DepthAI is *the* Embedded Spatial AI platform, composed of an open-source hardware, firmware, software ecosystem that provides turnkey embedded [Spatial AI](#spatialai) and hardware-accelerated computer vision.

 It gives embedded systems the super-power of human-like perception in real-time: what an object is and where it is in physical space.